Telephone counselling

 Finding out that you may lose much of your central vision, and adapting to changes in your vision, can be very difficult to comprehend.
 After diagnosis many people struggle to cope with their emotions and can feel shocked, afraid or isolated.

-It can help to speak to a professional counsellor, who is trained to listen and to talk through your feelings and help you find ways of dealing with them.
+It can help to speak to a professional counsellor, who is trained to listen and talk about your feelings and help you find ways of dealing with them.

 On this page: